OpenAPI Specification: Relationships to software engineering practices

 The paradigm of agreeing on an API contract first and then programming business logic afterwards, in contrast to coding the program first and then writing a retrospective description of its behavior as the contract, is called contract-first development.
 Since the interface is determined before any code is written, downstream developers can mock the server behavior and start testing right away.
 In this sense, contract-first development is also a practice of shift-left testing.

 Features

 The OpenAPI Specification is language-agnostic.
 With OpenAPI's declarative resource specification, clients can understand and consume services without knowledge of server implementation or access to the server code.

-Tools that work with OpenAPI

-The OpenAPI Initiative maintains a list of implementations.

-Annual conference
+Conferences and conference tracks

-The OpenAPI Initiative sponsors an annual API Specifications Conference (ASC).
-The event has its origins in the API Strategy and Practice Conference (APIStrat) that ran for many years and became part of the OpenAPI Initiative in 2016.
+The OpenAPI Initiative sponsored APIStrat from 2017 to 2019, converting it into the API Specifications Confererence (ASC) from 2020 to 2022.
+Starting in 2023, the initiative has instead sponsored OpenAPI tracks at multiple conferences throughout the year.